VagelisKormazos/VagelisKormazos/README.md

 - 🎓 Bachelor's Degree in <a href="https://www.math.uoa.gr">Maths at National and Kapodistrian University of Athens</a>

-- 🎓 Currently studying for my Master's Degree in <a href="https://www.cs.unipi.gr/index.php?lang=en">Informatics at University of Piraeus</a>
+- 🎓 Master's Degree in <a href="https://www.cs.unipi.gr/index.php?lang=en">Informatics at University of Piraeus</a>

 ---
 <h3 align="left">Connect with me:</h3>